CrochetFeve0251/psr2-plugin/wiki/container/parameters.md

 Due to that need to add other values into the container than classes.

-Theses values are called parameters and can be an array, a string, a integer etc.
+These values are called parameters and can be an array, a string, a integer etc.

 ## Register a parameter